cheaway/de1-screensaver/README.md

 # Unsplash Coffee Screensaver

-This plugin pulls random Unsplash photography and points the built-in DE1 screensaver at those downloads.
-The Unsplash access key, search term, and refresh cadence are configurable from the plugin's native settings page.
+This plugin displays beautiful random images from Unsplash as your DE1 XXL espresso machine's screensaver.
+The Unsplash access key, search term, and refresh cadence are all configurable from the plugin's intuitive settings page.

 ## Setup

-1. Create an Unsplash developer application and copy the Access Key.
-2. Copy this plugin folder into the DE1 `plugins` directory; the bundled `plugin.tcl` shim makes the app register it automatically on the next launch.
+1. Copy this plugin folder into the DE1 `plugins` directory; the bundled `plugin.tcl` shim makes the app register it automatically on the next launch.
-3. Restart the DE1 tablet app, open **Settings → Advanced → Extensions**, and enable **Unsplash Coffee Screensaver**.
+2. Restart the DE1 tablet app, open **Settings → Advanced → Extensions**, and enable **Unsplash Coffee Screensaver**.
-4. Tap the plugin's **Configure** button, enter your access key, preferred search term, and refresh interval, then tap **Done** (or **Apply**) to save.
+3. Tap the plugin's **Configure** button to access the settings page.
+4. The plugin comes pre-configured with a default API key, but you can optionally:
+   - Enter your own Unsplash API key (create a free account at https://unsplash.com/developers)
+   - Customize the search term (default: "coffee")
+   - Adjust the refresh interval (default: 5 minutes)
+   - Set the maximum number of cached images (default: 20)
+5. Tap **Apply** to save settings or **Fetch Now** to immediately download a new image.
-5. Optionally set the environment variable `UNSPLASH_ACCESS_KEY` before launching the DE1 app.
-The plugin uses the UI-supplied key first and falls back to the environment variable when left blank.
+6. Advanced: Set the environment variable `UNSPLASH_ACCESS_KEY` before launching the DE1 app to use a different default key.

 ### Deploying from GitHub